Assembly Instructions¶

 • Diagonal Cutter

-Electronics Assembly¶
+Electronics Instructions¶

 The electronic system uses header pins to create a modular design, where components can be easily replaced in case of failure.